 - Sensory differences - for example, being highly stimulated by certain visual experiences or having unusual preferences about touching.

 - Emotional or behavioural differences - for example, struggling with high levels of anxiety or problems regulating their emotions.

-Early intervention is crucial to ensuring children and young people with autism are able to thrive, learn and achieve.
+Early intervention is crucial to ensuring autistic children and young people are able to thrive, learn and achieve.

-If you suspect that your child may have autism, the first step is to seek a diagnosis.
+If you suspect that your child may be autistic, the first step is to seek a diagnosis.
 The earlier you know, the sooner you can access support, which can make life easier for you and your child.